Youcef-Abdelliche/trend-sales-detection/README.md

   - IAM service account credentials API

 #### 3. Terraform
+We used Terraform to build and manage GCP infrastructure.
+Terraform configuration files are located in the separate folder.
+There are 2 configuration files:

+- variables.tf - contains variables to make your configuration more dynamic and flexible;
+- main.tf - is a key configuration file consisting of several sections.

+Now we used the steps below to generate resources inside the GCP:

+1. Move to the terraform folder using bash command `cd`
+2. Run `terraform init` command to initialize the configuration.
+3. Use `terraform plan` to match previews local changes against a remote state.
+4. Apply changes to the cloud with `terraform apply` command.

 #### 4. Airflow Pipeline
 1. Start Airflow on your local machine by running: